 Coming Soon to Las Vegas

-The Stevens brothers who own The D and Golden Gate have finally unveiled their plans for Downtown Las Vegas’ first new-from-the-ground-up casino in decades.
+The Stevens brothers who own The D and Golden Gate are building Downtown Las Vegas’ first new-from-the-ground-up casino in decades.
 It will be called Circa and it will have 777 rooms in a 44-story tower, the tallest in Downtown.
 Features include the longest outdoor bar along Fremont Street, five restaurants, a two-level casino providing 125,000 square-feet of gaming (the largest in Downtown by far), a multi-tiered rooftop pool that acts as an amphitheater, and what is being hailed as the biggest sports book in all of Las Vegas.
-Construction starts next month on the property at the corner of Fremont and Main Streets, across from the Golden Gate and Plaza.
+Construction is underway at the corner of Fremont and Main Streets, across from the Golden Gate and Plaza.
 It is currently scheduled to open in late 2020.

 The Raiders NFL team are moving from Oakland to Las Vegas for the 2020 season.
 A new stadium is being built on a plot of land just west of Mandalay Bay (on the other side of I-15.
 Apparently this is a big deal but I don’t really understand why.
 It’s just a bunch of guys bouncing an orange ball up and down.
 Wait… that’s football, right?